dcbo/homeassistant-frosterlabels/README.md

     * The Field `Schlüsselzuordnung` (maybe `keyvalue` in English) contains the numbers of the template as handled by the printer.
   * Then you can transfer the Templates to Printer by clicking `Übertragen` (maybe `transfer` in English) <br /><br />
 ![Screenshot of P-Touch Transfer Manager](/images/transfer_manager.png)<br />
-## 3. Activate WiFi on the Printer
+## Activate WiFi on the Printer
   * Set the Printer that it can be accessed via WiFi and write down his IP-Address e.g.: `203.0.113.80`
-## 4. Test Template Print
+## Test Template Print
   * To test the Template-Printing via WiFi use any Unix Shell with netcat ant type:<br />
     `echo -e "^II\n^TS002\nBolognese\t550g\t22.02.2022\n^FF" | nc -N 203.0.113.80 9100`<br />
-    be sure to change the IP-Adress to the one of your printer.
+    be sure to change the IP-Address to the one of your printer.

 # Store python-script in /config folder
   * Store the python-scripts <br />
     `print_t1.py` and <br />
     `print_t2.py` <br />
-    in the Config-Folder of your Home-Assistant installation<br /> (where your configuration.yaml is stored).
+    in the Config-Folder of your Home-Assistant installation (where your configuration.yaml is stored).
   * Edit the python-scripts
     * Change `host = '203.0.113.80'` to match the IP-Address of your Printer
   * Test python-scripts by running the follwing commands